badlydrawnrob/python-playground/building-with-fast-api/README.md

 > I really don't want to use Python's OOP style very much.
 > The book is a bit sloppy in places with conflicting instructions.
+> Elm Lang just "feels" nicer: documentation, error messaging, and so on.

-1. `json` is preferrable to `.jinja` (at scale)[^4] (just use Elm?)
+1. **`json` is preferrable to `.jinja`** (at scale)[^4] (just use Elm?)
-2. Try to avoid "magic" Python that isn't transferable
+2. **Try to avoid Python "magic"** that isn't transferable
     - Features like `@classmethod`, `response_model=` are handy but not portable
-3. Aim to keep your models, SQL, data, and code as simple as possible
+3. **Aim to keep your models, SQL, data, and code as simple as possible**
+    - [Pydantic documentation](https://docs.pydantic.dev/latest/) is kind of narly and confusing.
+Some examples in the book are (already) outdated.
     - If you're unsure about something, possibly best to leave it out.
+4. For `status_code=` the book uses `status.HTTP_403_FORBIDDEN` but I'm just using the `403` code by itself, as it's cleaner.
+This is debatable.
+5. `Depends()` is an important function that injects dependencies into our routes, forcing our route to handle something (such as `oauth3_scheme`) first.

 ## Elm -vs- Python

 Whereas Elm has a central `Model` (generally) to work from and uses modules and functions, Python has instances of classes which (I think) are stateful.
 It feels like Python adds a whole lot of mess to the code base.

 A good example of this is FastAPI allows [generating API examples](https://tinyurl.com/fastapi-json-schema-extra) along with your models.
-I feel the model and **examples should be handled separately**, and Bruno does this perfectly:
+I feel the model and **examples should be handled separately**, as the code becomes messy.
+Better to let Bruno handle the documentation (and use `/docs` as-is), rather than this:

 ```python
 class ToDo(BaseModel):